Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

 ![auth0clients.PNG]({{site.baseurl}}/_posts/auth0clients.PNG)

-In here we want to notice the "Client ID", and the "Client Secret", which we need to store in our environment variables later on.
+In here we want to notice the **"Client ID"**, and the **"Client Secret"**, which we need to store in our environment variables later on.

 We also want to add our callback URL, which is the URL of the _omniauth_callbacks_controller.rb_ controller we will be creating very soon.